YenR/hackathon-pond/README.md

    - Open ComfyUI's Manager (top right)
    - Click Custom Nodes Manager
    - Search for ComfyUI-BRIA_AI-RMBG and install (restart of ComfyUI required)
+6. For the memory offering function to work, have https://github.com/KseniaGa/MemoryLane running in the background (e.g. uvicorn pond_api:app --host 127.0.0.1 --port 8000 --reload)

 ## How to run